George Murphy

 Who was George Murphy?

-George Murphy lived from July 4, 1902 to May 3, 1992.
+George Lloyd Murphy (July 4, 1902 – May 3, 1992) was an American actor and politician.
 Murphy was born in New Haven, Connecticut, of Irish Catholic extraction, the son of Michael Charles "Mike" Murphy, athletic trainer and coach, and the former Nora Long.
 He was educated at Trinity-Pawling School, Peddie School and Yale University in his native New Haven.
-George Lloyd Murphy (July 4, 1902 – May 3, 1992) was an American actor and politician.
 He was the president of the Screen Actors Guild from 1944 to 1946, and was awarded an honorary Oscar in 1951.
 In movies, Murphy was known as a song-and-dance man and appeared in many big-budget musicals such as Broadway Melody of 1938 (1937), Broadway Melody of 1940 (1940) and For Me and My Gal (1942).

 George Murphy as an actor c.
 1930s.